shebuxin/shebuxin.github.io/_pages/about.md

 * K-State ADVANCE Distinguished Lecture Series Award, 2026.
 * PNNL Outstanding Performance Award for leadership of the DOE OE Energy Storage program, 2025.
 * Excellent Reviewer of *IEEE Transactions on Sustainable Energy*, 2025.
-* Outstanding Reviewer of *Energy Economics*, 2025.
+* Outstanding Reviewer of *Energy Conversion and Economics*, 2025.
 * PNNL Exceptional Contribution Award, 2024.
 * UT [Volunteer of Distinction](https://provost.utk.edu/volunteer-of-distinction-winners/) honor, 2024.
 * Excellent Reviewer of *Journal of Modern Power Systems and Clean Energy*, 2022, 2023, and 2025.